Appointment and Continuance of Appointments for Full-Time Faculty on the Medical Campus

 - The chair, in consultation with the full-time faculty of the department, shall appoint at least one search committee, subject to the approval of the dean, that draws at least half of its members from among the full-time faculty of the department.
 The committee may include faculty from other departments, from other Schools in the University or from outside the University, as appropriate.
 The chair of the department shall designate one of the members to serve as committee chair.
 The search committee shall solicit nominations and applications from within the University and externally through appropriate professional channels in conformity with the requirements of affirmative action.
 After reviewing all applicants and nominees appropriate for a given position, the search committee shall report its findings and recommendations to the chair of the department.

-- The chair of the department shall forward his/her recommendation of a candidate to the dean of the School, along with the names of all candidates recommended by the search committee, and a list of the candidates considered for the position(s) being filled.
+- The chair of the department shall forward the chair’s recommendation of a candidate to the dean of the School, along with the names of all candidates recommended by the search committee, and a list of the candidates considered for the position(s) being filled.

 - Should the dean concur with the chair’s recommendation, the chair will seek faculty approval of the recommended candidate through the appointment and promotion committee process set out in the by-laws of the School.
 Should the School’s Committee on Faculty Appointments and Promotions approve the appointment, it will be forwarded for approval by the Medical Campus Provost, however, appointments of Associate or Full Professors are not effective until approved by the President of the University.